 New fan monitor software – GET!

 Enter Fan Control.
 This software is absolutely amazing because the %100 percent setting in Fan Control is actually BETTER than the ASUS crate utility.
 Donate to this developer man because this software is not only magical in the respect that you can control everything with either a slow-moving graph or you can control flat like I’m doing. but you can also monitor your temps in an awesome way as well.
 Oh yes, unlike the ASUS Crate.
 No stupid graph that says we should be using liquid nitrogen on our PC.
 Nice!

 The application may be a little heavier at 175MB in memory so we’re not going to win any optimization brownie points with this app!
 But it’s just one instance.
 Unlike the ASUS Crate which seems to have 8-10 instances going ranging anywhere from 5-20MB each.
 SO, ram wise. it’s a wash. but at least it’s clean in the task manager.
 But file-size the ASUS Crate is 1.4GB in size!
 Fan Control?
 15MB in space.
 Fantastic.
 Another indy game we can install!

-The bottom line, iCUE lost its functionality and turned into bloated shit.
+The bottom line, iCUE and ASUS lost their functionality and turned into bloated shit.
 OpenRGB is ‘okay’ at controlling lights but still needs more functionality for it to be a total replacement versus iCUE.
-But` considering it takes so little ram without it memory leaks almost 2GB as Corsair bad code does.
+But considering it takes so little ram without it memory leaks almost 2GB as Corsair’s bad code does.
 We’ll accept the limitations.

 Between replacing those two applications.
 We saved ourselves around 5GB of hard drive space as well as keeping our system from sucking down gigs of RAM due to terrible memory leaks.